dunyuliu/MTMOD_tools/README.md

 ```
 conda init --all
 ```
-for all the shells (bash, tcsh, fish, xonsh, zsh, powershell, etc..
+to initiate conda for all the shells (bash, tcsh, fish, xonsh, zsh, powershell, etc..
 NOTE, the command will modify .bashrc and/or .tcshrc).

 ### Alternatives
 You may want to initiate conda with the following lines